This sixth and final part of the Stunting Story ponders what government could do to bring good food back to our children.

 Preschool children too would then be catered for; permanent stunting has already set in by the age of five.

-We have proved that is simple to have fresh fruit every single day of the year from any ordinary green garden.
+We have proved that it is simple to have fresh fruit every single day of the year from any ordinary green garden.
 The cape gooseberry is perhaps the easiest and bears monthly.

 I would give local school committees the power to source food from the community.
 Dairy farms to supply milk, maas and green mealies; and other vegetables.
 Give them the power to source local products, particularly when there is a surplus.